jmpounders/uml_engy_5050/source/projects/resonances.rst

 2. Now that we have the 0 K resonance cross section, broaden the cross sections buy assuming the target nuclei are in thermal equilibrium as 600 K, 1200 K, and (just for fun) 10000 K.  Use the :math:`\psi` and :math:`\phi` functions derived in class, and because :math:`\Gamma_i << E_i`, you may assume that :math:`\Gamma_i/E_i \approx 0`.
 You should evaluate the integrals numerically using a Gauss-Hermite quadrature (see Appendix, Mathematical Odds and Ends).

+3. Use  the narrow resonance approximation to calculate and plot the neutron flux in and around the resonance at each of the four temperatures.

 Project Guidelines
 ------------------